ONLINE HELP

 2. Click where the control will be created in the window or page.To view the characteristics of the control, select "Description" in the context menu.

-Characteristics of the Dashboard control
+Characteristics of Dashboard controls

 The characteristics of a Dashboard control are described in the "Details" and "Content" tabs of the control description window ("Description" in the context menu).